 Ornamental grasses fit into any garden style adding grace, texture and movement to garden border, and if planted en masse they bring a delightful musical note to the garden when they rustle in the wind.

 When planning how to grow ornamental grasses, think of using them to fill gaps that are emerging, or combining them with late-flowering perennials such as sedum, asters and any stems of Verbena bonariensis.

-5. Embrace the unkempt look of a moss garden
+14. Embrace the unkempt look of a moss garden

 Inspired by serene botanical Japanese garden ideas, the mossy rock garden is set to be the latest trend for solving problems with patchy, yellow grass and overgrown lawns.

 Moss gardens are also more eco-friendly, lower maintenance and durable, and while it's not the traditional Western way to garden, it is gaining credence.

 ‘Moss gardening is traditional in Japan and has been very popular in North-West and North America,’ says Guy Barter, chief horticulturist at the Royal Horticultural Society (opens in new tab).

-6. Create a natural appearance with boulders – the Japanese way
+15. Create a natural appearance with boulders – the Japanese way

 In traditional Japanese gardens, rocks, stones and oversized boulders are used to create islands, cliffs and mountains that can also act as garden shade ideas, and their shape and placement call for great expertise.

 To make your own natural rock garden, look to riversides, in the forest, or by the ocean for stones with the right kind of shape.

-7. Get ahead with alpines
+16. Get ahead with alpines